sagar0710/pixeditor/README.md

 * Qt 6.5

 Note that the dependencies above are for the current branch that you are viewing, and GitHub shows the master branch by default.
-If you want to build the latest stable release, see https://github.com/mitchcurtis/slate/tree/release#dependencies.
+If you want to build the latest stable release, see https://github.comsagar0710/pixeditor/tree/release#dependencies.

-### Cloning ###

-`master` is the branch where development is done, and `release` is the stable branch where releases are made from.
-I also [tag](https://github.com/mitchcurtis/slate/tags) releases.

-Initialise the submodules after cloning:

-    git submodule update --init

-### Building ###

-Slate can be built with Qbs or CMake.

 #### Qt Creator ####

 It's recommended to build using Qt Creator for convenience.

-Open [slate.qbs](https://github.com/mitchcurtis/slate/blob/release/slate.qbs) or [CMakeLists.txt](https://github.com/mitchcurtis/slate/blob/master/CMakeLists.txt) in Qt Creator, configure the project using a kit with a Qt version that meets the requirement listed in the [Dependencies](#dependencies) section, and then build it.
+Open [slate.qbs](https://github.com/sagar0710/pixeditor/blob/release/slate.qbs) or [CMakeLists.txt](https://github.com/sagar0710/pixeditor/blob/master/CMakeLists.txt) in Qt Creator, configure the project using a kit with a Qt version that meets the requirement listed in the [Dependencies](#dependencies) section, and then build it.

 #### Command Line ####